NETWAYS/workshop-osmc-gitlab/workshop/04_CICD/30_CI_Containers.md

 * Steps:
  * Open the project details and click on `Setup CI / CD`
  * Select the `Docker` template (fallback: https://docs.gitlab.com/ee/ci/examples/README.html)
- * Add the `variables` section on top, overriding the CI_CONTAINER_IMAGE variable with the local path:
+ * Add the `variables` section on top, overriding the CI_REGISTRY_IMAGE variable with the local path:
  * Commit the change and inspect the CI pipeline on the right (rocket icon)

 .gitlab-ci.yml: